kemitchell/plain-website-terms-of-service/terms.md

 ## <a id="others-services">Other Websites and Services</a>

-The website may hyperlink to and integrate websites and other services operated by others.
-The company does not make any warranty about services operated by others, or content they may provide.
-Use of services operated by others may be governed by other terms between you and the service operator.
+The website may hyperlink to and integrate websites and services run by others.
+The company does not make any warranty about services run by others, or content they may provide.
+Use of services run by others may be governed by other terms between you and the one running service.

 ## <a id="limits-on-liability">Limits on Liability</a>